ialex32x/jsb/README.md

 ## Debugger

 A debugger bridge is implemented.
-Open `devtools://devtools/bundled/inspector.html?experiments=true&v8only=true&ws=127.0.0.1:9229/1` in the `Chrome` to start debugging the javascript sources.
+Open `devtools://devtools/bundled/inspector.html?experiments=true&v8only=true&ws=127.0.0.1:9229/1` in `Chrome` to start debugging the javascript sources.

 > **NOTE** The listening port can be changed in `Project Settings > jsb > Debugger > Port`.
 A restart is required for it to take effect.